fghaas/five-is-fine/markdown/ignite.md

 without making life harder for the people they work with.

-> A good manager is someone who gives me objectives and guardrails,
+> “A good manager is someone who gives me objectives and guardrails,
-> and then gets out of my way so I can accomplish things.
+> and then gets out of my way so I can accomplish things.”

 — every knowledge worker, everywhere, always